MisterY/music-site/drums/practice.md

 > “An amateur rehearses until they can do something right.
 An expert rehearses until they cannot make a mistake.”

+Tips:

+* enjoy practice
+* practice daily
+* have a practice plan

+Before any practice perform [warm-ups](warmup).

+Areas to practice are listed on [Practice Elements](practice-elements) page.

+Specific exercises are listed on [Exercises](exercises) page.

+### Time length

 Drum practice should be exercised daily.
-The recommended time is at least 1-2 hours.
+The generally recommended time is at least 1-2 hours.

+Two times per week are classes with an instructor.
+All other days, students do their homework and exercises.

 [Niels Myrner](https://www.nkmdrums.com/design-an-effective-practice-plan/) lists the following timeframes: